carcutter/cars-webplayer-js/README.md

 ### 1. Create a Changeset

 To propose a new version for one or more packages, you need to create a changeset.
-Run the command `yarn commit-packages` and follow the prompts.
+Run the command `yarn version:commit` and follow the prompts.

 You will be prompted to select the packages that should be affected and to specify the type of change (patch, minor, or major).
 This will create a changeset file that describes the changes.

 ### 2. Version Packages

 Once changesets have been added and merged into your base branch (e.g., `main`), you can version the packages.
-This step updates the version numbers in your `package.json` files and generates changelogs based on your changesets: `yarn version-packages`
+This step updates the version numbers in your `package.json` files and generates changelogs based on your changesets: `yarn version:apply`

 This command will: